Slovenia Travel Guide - How to Plan a Trip to Slovenia

 In the northern portion of Slovenia, mostly on the mountains’ southern borders, there are also hills/foothills.
 The popular ones are Škofja Loka Hills, Cerkljansko Hills, Polhov Gradec Hills, and Pohorje Hills.
 Compared to the mountains, the hilly areas are lower and fully covered by forests.

-The sparsely populate Slovenian mountains and hills make a perfect setting for an unforgettable outdoor adventure.
+The sparsely populated Slovenian mountains and hills make a perfect setting for an unforgettable outdoor adventure.
 There are countless hiking opportunities for every level, great cycling, whitewater rafting, rock climbing, paragliding, and just about any other outdoor sport or activity that you can think of.

 And if you’re more into relaxing, try a picnic by a lovely mountain lake while enjoying the incredible views of the peaks.